Online Stochastic Matching: A Polytope Perspective: Stochastic dynamic matching.

 Compatibility constraints between items are described by a graph $G=(V, E)$, called the \emph{compatibility graph} of the model, which is simple (undirected and without self-loop).
 The number of nodes is represented by $n$, while $m$ denotes the number of edges.

 We use $\V = \{v_1, v_2, \ldots, v_n\}$ to denote the set of nodes, where each node corresponds to a class in the matching model.
-In cases where there is no confusion, we may refer to a class~$v_i$ simply by its index~$i$.
-Following the intuition conveyed in \Cref{fig:illustration}, we will use the terms ``class~$i$'' and ``queue~$i$'' interchangeably, and refer for instance to the number of unmatched class-$i$ items as the size of queue~$i$; this is a convenience of terminology, and this does not prevent matching decisions from being based on additional information, such as the arrival order of items of different classes (see \Cref{subsubsec:policy} for more details on matching decisions).
+When no confusion can arise, we may refer to a class~$v_i$ simply by its index~$i$.
+Following the intuition conveyed in \Cref{fig:illustration}, we will use the terms ``class~$i$'' and ``queue~$i$'' interchangeably, and refer for instance to the number of unmatched class-$i$ items as the size of queue~$i$; this is a convenience of terminology, and this does not preclude the matching policy from using information not captured by this state representation, such as the arrival order of items of different classes (see \Cref{subsubsec:policy} for more details).

 The set of edges is denoted by $\E = \{e_1, e_2, \ldots, e_m\}$.
-These edges represent compatibility constraints between item classes, in the sense that a class-$i$ item and a class-$j$ item can be matched with one another if and only if they are adjacent, that is, if there is an edge with endpoints~$i$ and~$j$.
-When there is no ambiguity, we may refer to an edge $e_k \in \E$ with endpoints $i, j \in \V$ by its index~$k$ or by its set of endpoints $\{i, j\}$.
+These edges represent compatibility constraints between item classes, in the sense that a class-$i$ item and a class-$j$ item can be matched with one another if and only if their classes are adjacent, that is, if there is an edge with endpoints~$i$ and~$j$.
+When there is no ambiguity, we may refer to an edge $e_k \in \E$ with endpoints $i, j \in \V$ by its index~$k$ or its set $\{i, j\}$ of endpoints.
 In \Cref{fig:illustration} for instance, there are four item classes numbered from~$1$ to~$4$.
 Classes~$2$ and~$3$ are compatible with all classes, but classes~$1$ and~$4$ are only compatible with classes~$2$ and~$3$.
 The absence of self-loop means that an item of a given class cannot be matched with other items of the same class.

 Lastly, we let $\ind$ denote the family of independent sets of the compatibility graph~$G$, where an independent set of~$G$ is a non-empty set of nodes that are pairwise non-adjacent.
 The family of independent sets in the compatibility graph of \Cref{fig:illustration} is $\ind = \{ \{1\}, \{2\}, \{3\}, \{4\}, \{1, 4\} \}$.